temq09/bot451/README.md

 When running in the standalone mode it's required to provide a path to [singilefile](https://github.com/gildas-lormeau/SingleFile) binary.

 Supported parameters:
-- backend_url - the url for the backend to serve the requests, required for the distributed mode
+- `backend_url` - the url for the backend to serve the requests, required for the distributed mode
-- singlefile_cli - path to the singlefile binary, required for standalone mode
+- `singlefile_cli` - path to the singlefile binary, required for standalone mode
-- work_dir - path to the folder needed to save the pages, required for the standalone mode
+- `work_dir` - path to the folder needed to save the pages, required for the standalone mode
-- throttling_timeout_seconds - throttling interval for requests from the same client
+- `throttling_timeout_seconds` - throttling interval for requests from the same client

-Example to run in standalone mode
+To start the bot in the standalone mode:
 ```bash
 ./bot --singlefile_cli=<path_to_binary> --work_dir=<path>
 ```

-Example to run in the distributed mode
+To start the bot in the distributed mode:
 ```bash
 ./bot --backend_url=example.com
 ```